NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 ### Stable release branches {#submitting-changes-stable-release-branches}

+The same staging workflow applies to stable release branches, but the main branch is called `release-*` instead of `master`.

+Example branch names: `release-21.11`, `staging-21.11`, `staging-next-21.11`.

+Most changes added to the stable release branches are cherry-picked (“backported”) from the `master` and staging branches.

+#### Automatically backporting a Pull Request {#submitting-changes-stable-release-branches-automatic-backports}

+Assign label `backport <branch>` (e.g. `backport release-21.11`) to the PR and a backport PR is automatically created after the PR is merged.

+#### Manually backporting changes {#submitting-changes-stable-release-branches-manual-backports}

-For cherry-picking a commit to a stable release branch (“backporting”), use `git cherry-pick -x <original commit>` so that the original commit id is included in the commit.
+Cherry-pick changes via `git cherry-pick -x <original commit>` so that the original commit id is included in the commit message.

-Add a reason for the backport by using `git cherry-pick -xe <original commit>` instead when it is not obvious from the original commit message.
-It is not needed when it's a minor version update that includes security and bug fixes but don't add new features or when the commit fixes an otherwise broken package.
+Add a reason for the backport when it is not obvious from the original commit message.
+You can do this by cherry picking with `git cherry-pick -xe <original commit>`, which allows editing the commit message.
+This is not needed for minor version updates that include security and bug fixes but don't add new features or when the commit fixes an otherwise broken package.

-For backporting Pull Requests to stable branches, assign label `backport <branch>` to the original Pull Requests and automation should take care of the rest once the Pull Requests is merged.

 Here is an example of a cherry-picked commit message with good reason description: